Adding an anchor link

 - Long newsletters with multiple articles or sections

-- Product catalogs where you want to create category navigation
+- Product catalogues where you want to create category navigation

 - Event invitations with detailed agendas

-- Emails primarily viewed on desktop where anchor support is better
+- Emails primarily viewed on desktop, where client support is stronger.

 Skip anchor links if:

-- Your audience is mostly mobile - mobile email apps have very poor support
+- Your audience is mostly mobile - support in mobile email apps is poor.

-- Your email is relatively short - if people can scroll through it easily, navigation isn't necessary
+- Your email is short enough to scroll through easily.

-- You're sending to corporate audiences - many corporate email systems block anchor links for security
+- You are sending to corporate audiences - many corporate email systems block anchor links for security reasons.

 Testing before you send